usounds/Rito/frontend/app/[locale]/privacy/en.md

   ※ Thank you [fig](https://bsky.app/profile/bad-example.com), developer of [microcosm](https://bsky.app/profile/microcosm.blue)

 ## 5. Information Management
-- OAuth authentication information is encrypted and managed on a dedicated server and will be discarded or updated within one year.
+- OAuth authentication information managed on a dedicated server and will be discarded or updated within one year.
 - Bookmarks and schemas are collected from information published in the PDS, so no specific retention period is set.

 ## 6. User Rights